bboure/appsync.wtf/workshops/typescript-workshop/getting-started.md

 ## TypeScript

 AWS AppSync allows us to write resolvers in JavaScript.
-This means that, in order to have better auto-complete capabilities, as well as safeguarding us from making mistakes, we can also use TypeScript.
+This means that, in order to have better auto-complete capabilities as well as safeguarding us from making mistakes, we can also use TypeScript.

 By default, AWS AppSync does not support TypeScript.
 Instead, it supports a [limited flavour of JavaScript](https://blog.graphbolt.dev/everything-you-should-know-about-the-appsync-javascript-pipeline-resolvers).
 Luckily, the serverless-appsync-plugin automatically [transpiles and bundles TypeScript into AppSync-compatible Javascript](https://github.com/sid88in/serverless-appsync-plugin/blob/master/doc/general-config.md#Esbuild) code, out of the box.